unlock-protocol/unlock/docs/docs/governance/cross-chain-governance.md

 Make sure that `delayMod.target` is set to `safe.address` and `connextMod.target` is set to `delayMod.address`

-Now the multisig can receive cals from the bridge through the `connextMod` that will pass the call to the `delayMod` which will put it in cooldown.
+Now the multisig can receive calls from the bridge through the `connextMod` that will pass the call to the `delayMod` which will put it in cooldown.

 ## Write a multichain DAO proposal